legal translation services

 When you need legal document translations, you may be tempted to go to Google Translate or another online translator.

 Don’t do it!
-For accuracy and reliability, nothing beats certified translations from an attorney or a lawyer.
+Nothing beats certified translations from an attorney or lawyer for accuracy and reliability.

-However, in the legal world, the process of hiring and using these professionals comes with both advantages and disadvantages, some of which may not be clear at first glance.
+However, in the legal world, hiring and using these professionals comes with advantages and disadvantages, some of which may not be clear at first glance.

 What is a certified translation?

-A certified translation is a written translation that has been certified or stamped by a government agency, notary public, or other official translators.
+A certified translation is written or stamped by a government agency, notary public, or other official translators.

-A person who practices the work of translating text from one language to another can be called a translator or interpreter, depending on the type of text and whether interpretation (spoken translation) is involved.
+A person who practices translating text from one language to another can be called a translator or interpreter, depending on the type of text and whether interpretation (spoken translation) is involved.

 There are two types of official translators: professional translators and auxiliary translators.

-The translator should have formal requirements such as experience and certification, education requirements like degrees or professional licenses, and application fees which may vary depending on the agency or company you’re applying to work for.
+The translator should have formal requirements such as experience and certification, education requirements like degrees or professional licenses, and application fees, which may vary depending on the agency or company you’re applying for.

-This is may involve offering services such as legal document translations (e.g., death certificates), birth certificates, official documents, etc., as well as other types of document translations like agreements, contracts, etc.
+This may involve offering services such as legal document translations (e.g., death certificates), birth certificates, official documents, etc., and other types of document translations like agreements, contracts, etc.

 The Challenges of Certified Translation

-Often, legal texts can be complicated and therefore difficult to translate.
-This is due to the linguistic complexity that arises from their translation across different cultural contexts.
+Often, legal texts can be complicated and, therefore, difficult to translate.
+This is due to the linguistic complexity of their translation across different cultural contexts.

 Accuracy is essential to translation because in certain cases, a certified translation’s quality can be used as evidence in a court of law.

-There are many challenges when translating legal texts and it is paramount for translators to master not only the source language but also the target language in order to provide accurate translations with intent, meaning, structure and tone retained.
+There are many challenges when translating legal texts, and it is paramount for translators to master the source language and the target language to provide accurate translations with intent, meaning, structure, and tone retained.

 A lack of knowledge in the field may result in unintentionally negative consequences for a translator or client.
 For this reason, we recommend hiring qualified professional legal translators who have studied law.